-The Crucial Role of Windshields in Automotive Safety and Performance
+The Importance of Windshields in Vehicle Safety

 - Rajeev Raghu Raman Arunachalam

-- 2 min read
+- 3 min read

 Windshields act as a barrier against external elements like wind, rain, dust, and insects.
 More importantly, they protect occupants during accidents by preventing ejection from the vehicle and supporting airbag deployment.
 A strong windshield helps keep the roof from collapsing in a rollover crash, contributing to the vehicle’s overall structural integrity.